littlebizzy/slickstack/docs/cloudflare.md

 curl -I https://example.com
 ```

-When strict origin restrictions are enabled, a direct origin test can be expected to fail even while the public Cloudflare route works.
+When strict origin restrictions are enabled, a direct origin test can fail even while the public Cloudflare route works.

 ## Troubleshooting